Hocti/domgameui/README.md

 ## Getting Started

-To get started with `dom game ui`, you'll need to install the package and its dependencies in your project.
+To get started with `domgameui`, you'll need to install the package and its dependencies in your project.

 ### Installation